Eloagbawe/worka/README.md

 **Usage**

         open localhost:3000 in your browser to interact with the app.
-        Create an account, view your dashboard and add an itinerary.
+        Create an account, search for artisans and view their profiles.

 **Author**